What is a CV Headline? Plus How to Write One

 Identify your key skill

 You only have a few words to spare in your CV headline, so you can probably only focus on one key skill.
 Identify something that’s a particular strength of yours, and that also matches the key skills outlined in the job description.
 Choose a skill that’s as relevant to the role as possible.
-Technical skills are particularly impactful in CV headlines, and these may be more effective than soft or transferable skills.
+Technical skills are particularly impactful in CV headers, and these may be more effective than soft or transferable skills.

 Choose a strong adjective